-At the beginning of your career, it may be difficult to identify your target clients and you may decide to approach clients of every type.
-But it is also important to set some rules from the day one and work towards them:
+At the beginning of your career, it may be difficult to identify your target clients, and you may decide to approach clients of every type.
+But it is also important to set some rules from day one and work towards them:

 - what type of business do you want to target in a medium and long term period of time?